mdmtk/docs/edge/source/guide/MX/interface.md

 1. Create a new Android project with an empty activity in Eclipse.
 2. Create a new package in your application with the following name `com.symbol.mxmf`.
 This will be used for holding the aidl (Android Interface Definition Language)file.
 3. Create a file called `IMxFrameworkService.aidl` inside the new package.
-4. Copy the following code into your aidl file, which defines to MX Interface:
+4. Copy the following code into your aidl file, which defines to MXMS Interface:

         :::java
 	    package com.symbol.mxmf;